Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Efficient computation of hybrid information divergences

 \subsection{Implementation for a parametric model}

 In the spirit of \cref{eq:estimate-xi}, we let

 and obtain

 for an optimal $c^*$ where $\bar{\Lambda}_\gamma(c ,H^g)$ in \cref{eq:conc-estimate} is approximated using \cref{thm:concentration} and \cref{lem:bennett-ab}, respectively.
-Corresponding lower bounds are derived in a similar manner.
-In \cref{fig:mod1_g3_xi_and_bennett}, we demonstrate all of the bounds for the goal functional $g_3$, noting that the bounds $B_{\pm}$ and $C_{\pm}$ have much smaller variance than the estimator for $\Xi_{\pm}$ and in each case form an envelope around the sensitivity for the QoI that remains tight and robust.
+These surrogates for the cumulant generating functional account for any available data through suitable statistical quantities of the marginal performance measure $H^g$ in \cref{eq:hybrid-pm} that is related to the propagation of model-form uncertainty from the geostatistical model to the forward model in \cref{fig:layers-subsurface-flow-model}.
+Corresponding lower bounds, $B_{-}(H^g)$ and $C_{-}(H^g)$, are derived in a similar manner.
+In \cref{fig:mod1_g3_xi_and_bennett}, we demonstrate all of the bounds for the goal functional $g_3$ \cref{eq:data-goal-functionals-g3}, noting that the bounds $B_{\pm}$ and $C_{\pm}$ have much smaller variance than the estimator for $\Xi_{\pm}$ and in each case form an envelope around the sensitivity for the QoI that remains tight and robust.
+In \cref{fig:mod1_g3_xi_and_bennett}, the shaded regions denoting confidence intervals for the concentration inequalities $B_\pm$ and $C_\pm$ are negligible compared to the shaded region for the estimator of $\Xi_\pm$.
+The smaller variance of the concentration inequalities comes at the cost of some tightness in the estimates for $\mathcal{E}$.

-\begin{remark} Although the concentration inequalities as quoted here are indicated only for a bounded QoI, we note that there exist other formulations for unbounded QoIs such as for sub-Gaussian random variables (\cite{GourgouliasEtAl:2017aa}).
+\begin{remark}[Unbounded QoIs] Although the concentration inequalities as quoted here are indicated only for a bounded QoI, we note that there exist other formulations for unbounded QoIs such as for sub-Gaussian random variables (\cite{GourgouliasEtAl:2017aa}).
 In practice \cref{thm:concentration} is a useful computational tool for a finite QoI; we observe the tight bounds demonstrated in \cref{fig:mod1_g3_xi_and_bennett} are for $g_3(\bar{u}) = \min(\bar{u}(1), 3)$ where the cut-off was arbitrarily chosen using a training set of \num{e3} observations of $\bar{u}(1)$. \end{remark}